|Bartenders were performing tricks at the Ice Bar.|

 |The participants are having a great time learning dance steps.|

 The calm and peacefulness we’re experiencing during this highly pleasurable cruise could turn on its head if we threw ourselves into that tumultuous environment right now.

-Plus, I’ve only been able to walk well for that past six weeks.
-I don’t know if I’m ready to tackle as long a walk as will be required if we get off the ship.
-Our other option is a taxi to be potentially stuck in Manhattan traffic, a situation totally unappealing to either of us at this point.
+Plus, I’ve only been able to walk well for the past six weeks.
+I don’t know if I’m ready to tackle as long a walk as required if we get off the ship.
+Our other option is a taxi to be potentially stuck in Manhattan traffic, a situation unappealing to either of us at this point.